LouwieLou/LFChallenge/README.md

 <br>

 And now you're done!
-Thank you for the opportunity to interview with you, I really appreciate it.
+Thank you for the opportunity to interview with you, I hope to speak with you soon.